LazyByteDev/grace-evil/README.md

 # grace-evil
-Code I made for grace evil before getting kicked off
+This repo just contains code that I made for Grace Evil before being kicked off the team.
+Please do not use my code without written permission from me.